exercism/elixir/exercises/concept/lucas-numbers/.docs/instructions.md

 # Instructions

 You are a huge fan of the [Numberphile Youtube channel](https://www.youtube.com/watch?v=PeUbRXnbmms) and you just saw a cool video about the _Lucas Number Sequence_.
-You want to create this sequence using elixir.
+You want to create this sequence using Elixir.

 While designing your function, you want to make use of _lazy evaluation_, so that you can generate as many numbers as you want, but only if you need to -- So you decide to use a stream: